dtulibrary/enricher/README.md

 ## Caching

-Since many articles belong to the same journals, we cache our journal requests to cut down on the number of HTTP requests and thus speed up the application.
-The `JournalFetcher` module is responsible for this; it will create an [Erlang Term Storage](http://elixir-lang.org/getting-started/mix-otp/ets.html) table and populate this with the journals retrieved from Solr.
-When a journal is requested for the second time, it will thus be retreived from ETS rather than from Metastore.
+To cut down on the number of HTTP requests, we begin the Enrichment process by retrieving all journals that come from SFX and storing them in memory using [Erlang Term Storage](http://elixir-lang.org/getting-started/mix-otp/ets.html).
+This table will be dropped upon conclusion of the harvest method.

 ## Improvements